markjwarner/markjwarner.github.io/_pages/about.md

 Current research projects
 ======
+- Child Sexual Abuse Conversation Dataset (CSAC): The development of a child sexual abuse conversation dataset, this project will lead to advances in our understanding of how perpetrators of child sex grooming engage online with young people through computer-mediated communication tools and platforms.
+The dataset will, for the first time, provide researchers with access to real-world grooming conversations (offender side only), laying the foundations for work into reactive and proactive mechanisms for limiting this behaviour across platforms, and improving digital investigation workflows (REPHRAIN Funded).
 - Effective warnings to prevent Authorised Push Payment (APP) frauds: This project is investigating the effectiveness of existing online banking warnings at preventing APP fraud payments, and developing and evaluating novel warning mechanisms.
-- Usable Privacy in Female Health Apps (Google Faculty Award): This project is exploring usable privacy mechanisms within female health apps.
+- Usable Privacy in Female Health Apps: This project is exploring usable privacy mechanisms within female health apps (Google Faculty Award Funded).
-- Key2Kindness (REPHRAIN funded): This interdisciplinary project is investigating the role of proactive hate speech awareness mechanisms in reducing the production of hate speech across online social platforms.
+- Key2Kindness (REPHRAIN funded): This interdisciplinary project is investigating the role of proactive hate speech awareness mechanisms in reducing the production of hate speech across online social platforms (REPHRAIN Funded).

 Current PhD Supervision
 ======
-- Lauren Scott (PhD Candidate) - Conducting social computing research into how family networks and affected by online misinformation, and how they could act as a resource to help reduce its impact.
+- Lauren Scott (PhD Candidate) - Conducting social computing research into how family networks are affected by online misinformation, and how they could act as a resource to help reduce its impact.

 I am currently accepting PhD students.
 Email me: mark(dot)warner(at)ucl(dot)ac(dot)uk